 If you can commit to a larger minimum deposit, CIT Bank seems prepared to make it worth your while.
 The CIT Bank jumbo CDs with a $100,000 minimum deposit and no monthly maintenance fees also compound interest daily.
 CIT Bank lets you manage your accounts online (24/7 access via the Internet) and provides online statements.
 CIT Bank was founded in 1908 by Henry Ittleson to provide financing for businesses.
 Throughout the 20th century, CIT expanded its product lines (including CDs, IRAs, and custodial accounts) to consumers and many business sectors and small businesses.
 Deposits are FDIC-insured.

-**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.40 percent for the first six months, a first year APY currently at 1.01 percent for account balances up to $50,000 and an ongoing APY of 0.61 percent APY.
-(Rate as of February 28, 2014.)
+**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.11% for the first year APY for account balances up to $250,000 and an ongoing APY of 0.61%.
+(Rate as of December 4, 2016.)

 Capital One 360 CDs offer standard term lengths with no minimum deposit required.
 You can decide when to receive the interest earned (monthly, annually, or at the end of the term) and receive automatic renewal reminders.
 Interest is compounded daily and deposits are FDIC-insured.

 A certificate of deposit, or CD, is a deposit account that is generally considered a very low-risk investment.
 You might also hear it described as a “time deposit” because it is not a liquid asset that can be accessed on demand.
 Instead, the amounts deposited into a CD are expected to remain untouched for a specific period of time, which is the term of the CD.
 In exchange, the bank will pay you a fixed rate of interest.